cfriot/music-to-led/README.md

 They can be live changed via dedicated Midi channels.
 You can choose to use programs like Ableton Live to automate these changes or use a dedicated synthetiser / pad to change them manually during the show.

 **Big principle**
 You have to send a midi note signal for activating / modifying effects.
-The table just after will show you the documentation.
+See the doc below.

 ## Effects